thanksmister/android-mqtt-alarm-panel/README.md

 *** 01/10/2021 Update ***

 The documentation has been updated for the new verson of the Alarm Panel currently in beta testing.
 You may side-load this application from the release section, it is labeled `pre-release`.
-This version is not yet available on the Google Store.

 # MQTT Alarm Panel for Home Automation Platforms